What’s Cracking Jim Eason Up?

-(The full impact of the ad may be gauged by clicking on the thumbnail image at right to enlarge it.)
+(The full impact of the ad may be gauged by clicking on the thumbnail image at left to enlarge it.)

 After nine years in the Air Force as a meteorologist, Eason came to the Bay Area, majoring in radio and television at San Francisco State.

 After working at several stations locally, including KCBS, he became the host of KGO’s weeknight program in June 1970, moving to the 1-4 p.m. shift later in the decade.

 Jim Eason was elected to the Bay Area Radio Hall of Fame in 2007.